 Our little piece of heaven is located in the Beaver Valley in the Town of The Blue Mountains just south of the twin towns of Thornbury and Clarksburg in Grey County.
 This is the heart of apple country.
 The valley, surrounded by the Bruce Peninsula and bordering on southern Georgian Bay, offers a unique micro-climate for apple growing.
 We are surrounded by apple orchards and a growing number of cideries.
 Its an amazing four seasons community with great hiking, biking and sailing in the warm weather and snowshoeing, cross-country and downhill skiing in the winter and amazing dining and agritourism all year round.

 Our farm was once part of a large commercial apple orchard, home to Major Perkins apple business that, in addition to growing apples, made and sold a variety of apple products: juice, jams and jellies.
 The old barn is still standing (if barely) and has been used by Pinetiques custom woodworking for many years.
-It is already home to our cider production and will soon house our tasting room.
+It is home to our cider production and will one-day house our tasting room.
 We are proud to be able to return the property to its past apple glory.

 We will be opening our online store for pick-up and delivery across Ontario in the coming weeks.
 Please sign up for our newsletter and follow us on social media to keep up with the progress.